-Beginning May 27 and ending Aug.
-8, free summer meals will be provided to all children 1 to 18 years old who are present at meal service locations and in line to be served.
-Meals will be provided at the following locations/scheduled times in Rio Rancho:
+Beginning May 31 and ending Aug.
+12, 2016, free summer lunch will be provided to all children 1 to 18 years old who are present at lunch service locations and in line to be served.
+Lunch will be available Monday through Friday from 11:30 a.m. to 1 p.m. (no service on July 4) at the following locations in Rio Rancho:

 During the school year, nutritious meals are available for children through the National School Lunch and School Breakfast programs.
 However, those programs end when school lets out for the summer.
 SFSP helps children in lower income areas get the nutrition they need to learn, play and grow throughout the summer months when school is not in session.
 The meal sites that will be utilized are in close proximity to Rio Rancho schools where 50 percent of the student body qualifies for free or reduced-price school meals.